lpalbou/Contextuals/README.md

 - **COMPACT, MINIMAL**: Use compact time+UTC format (`"2025-05-28T15:38+2"`) without spaces for maximum efficiency
 - **DEFAULT**: Uses verbose format with timezone name (`"2025-05-28T15:20:06+02:00 (Europe/Paris)"`)
 - All variants show time in local timezone with appropriate UTC offset indication

+**⚠️ Important Benchmark Note:**
+*Due to significant format changes between v0.2.0 and v0.2.1 (introduction of XML-like tags), the benchmark results may not accurately reflect current performance.
+Benchmarks should be re-run to validate performance with the new self-contained prompt formats.*

 **🎯 Recommended Model Combinations (from benchmark testing):**
 - **Premium Quality**: qwen3:30b-a3b-q4_K_M + STRUCTURED (thinking capabilities)